Autodesk Generative Design takes in constraints and makes its own 3D models

 The Echo Show is a small step for Echo, a big leap for Amazon

 It’s easy to see machine learning as a creativity-killing, bubble-inducing agent invading our Facebook News Feeds and dumbing-down our Netflix habits.
-But increasingly machine learning is finding a home helping humans break their own internal biases to enhance rather than subjugate creativity.
+But increasingly, machine learning is finding a home helping humans break their own internal biases to enhance rather than subjugate creativity.
 Autodesk’s Generative Design tool in Netfabb 2018 is the latest example of this.
-The software takes in engineering constraints and generates a bunch of potential designs that can either be immediately put to use or used as a jumping off point for new creations.
+The software takes in engineering constraints and generates a bunch of potential designs that can either be immediately put to use or used as a jumping-off point for new creations.

 Autodesk has been pursuing generative design for some time now under the code name “Project Dreamcatcher.”
 The research work is now being commercialized for the first time as a cloud-based tool for additive design — think 3D printing over CNC.